-Brussels Sprouts Gratin with roasted brussels sprouts, cream, shallots, garlic and gruyere.
+Brussels Sprouts Gratin is a delicious and easy vegetable side dish, made with Brussels sprouts, cream, shallots, garlic and gruyere.
 Vegetables never tasted so good.

 Disclosure: This post is sponsored by Fred Meyer.
 All opinions are my own.

 What do you usually serve for Easter?
 Around here it’s ham.
 It has always been ham.
 But not just any ol’ ham.
 I’m talking Fred Meyer Flame Crafted Ham.
 It’s slow roasted, topped with a honey glaze and spiral sliced.
 It is succulent, slightly sweet and down right ham perfection.